Separate Normal Pigment From Infection Signs

 Abnormal White Spots

-Spots matching any of these characteristics deserve closer monitoring or veterinary attention:
+Spots matching any of these characteristics deserve closer monitoring and, if they spread or pair with other symptoms, veterinary attention:

 | Characteristic | Description |